Kyle Reese: Characterization

+Jonathan Jackson (pictured in 2013) portrayed Kyle Reese in Terminator: The Sarah Connor Chronicles (2008–09).

 In this series, Kyle Reese is played by Jonathan Jackson in the episode "Dungeons & Dragons" which details how he and his brother are separated during a recon mission before he made his trip through time to protect Sarah Connor; further details are in the episode "Goodbye to All That" of the second season, during Derek's recollection of the future war.
 An eight-year-old version of Kyle Reese, portrayed by Skyler Gisondo, briefly appears in the episode "What He Beheld" when Derek Reese takes John Connor out for ice cream on his 16th birthday.

 They find a younger Kyle and Derek playing baseball at the park, with Derek admits his knowledge of John's relation to Kyle; John then sees his uncle as a surrogate father since.
 In the episode "Goodbye to All That," during one of Derek's recollections of the future war, Kyle (when he was a Corporal) and a small group of his unit attempted to save forty prisoners, including General John Connor, from Skynet's forces.
 However, he became trapped and one of the Resistance's senior officers, Martin Bedell, sacrifices his life to save him and free Skynet's prisoners.
 In the episode "The Demon Hand", it is hinted at by Sarah to Derek Reese that Kyle's ashes were scattered "in the grass"; a later episode shows that he was in fact buried in a grave marked only by the year of his death, and in the next-to-last episode of the series, Derek's own ashes are buried next to his brother, or at least in the same cemetery where his brother rests.

 A mental image of Kyle Reese appeared to a wounded Sarah in the episode "The Good Wound".
 Throughout the episode, her image of Kyle guides her in finding medical treatment for herself along with getting help from Derek Reese, Kyle's brother.
 In the season two finale "Born to Run", John is led by Catherine Weaver to an alternate post-Judgment Day timeline where John Connor has never led the Resistance due to the displacement from his present.
 There, he encounters his father for the first time.

 Video games

-The Terminator: Skynet (1996)

-A teenage Kyle Reese appears in the video game, The Terminator: Skynet, developed by Bethesda Softworks, set before the events of the first film.
-He was portrayed by the actor Billy O'Sullivan.
+A teenage Kyle Reese, voiced by actor Billy O'Sullivan, appears in a video game The Terminator: Skynet (1996), developed by Bethesda Softworks, set before the events of the first film.

-The Terminator: Dawn of Fate (2002)

-Kyle Reese appears in the video game, The Terminator: Dawn of Fate, developed by Paradigm Entertainment, set before the events of the first film.
-He was voiced by Julio Cesar Cedillo.
+Kyle, voiced by Julio Cesar Cedillo, appears in another video game The Terminator: Dawn of Fate (2002), developed by Paradigm Entertainment, set also before the events of the first film.

-Terminator Genisys: Future War (2016)

-Kyle Reese appears in the mobile MMO strategy video game, Terminator Genisys: Future War, created by Plarium.
-The events of the game take place in the alternate, post-apocalyptic future timeline of Terminator Genisys, where an older Kyle becomes the leader of the resistance movement against Skynet instead of John Connor.
+An older Kyle appears in a mobile MMO strategy video game, Terminator Genisys: Future War (2016), created by Plarium.
+The events of the game take place in the alternate, post-apocalyptic future timeline of Terminator Genisys, where he becomes the leader of the resistance movement against Skynet instead of John Connor.